Supplier Code of Conduct

 Some of those standards are legal requirements but others simply depend on acting honestly, openly and with integrity.
 Our business is founded on fair play and doing the right thing.

 This Supplier Code of Conduct (“Code”) outlines the standards, principles and policies that Entain expects from everyone who does business with us as a supplier anywhere in the world.
+We have decided to go one step further by aligning this to the United Nations Sustainable Development Goals ("SDGs").

 Any new Entain supplier must read and agree to this Code prior to their onboarding with Entain.
 This Code will be reviewed annually and may be amended from time to time (with any amendments notified via email).